saifulislam88/kubernetes/kb8s-interview-questions.md

 6. Rsync live copying of PVC data between two different cluster or two different provider EKS and AKS for instance

  I know complexity often arises from the combination of factors.
 What's the most complex Kubernetes task/tasks you have handled so far?

+## **Q?Can we call a ReplicaSet a declarative object as well?
+If yes, what is the key difference between a Deployment and a ReplicaSet, and when should we use each?**